felis/USB_Host_Shield_2.0/README.md

 The [PS4 library](#ps4-library) also uses this class to handle all Bluetooth communication.

+For information see the following blog post: <http://blog.tkjelectronics.dk/2013/12/bluetooth-hid-devices-now-supported-by-the-usb-host-library/>.

 ### [SPP library](SPP.cpp)

 SPP stands for "Serial Port Profile" and is a Bluetooth protocol that implements a virtual comport which allows you to send data back and forth from your computer/phone to your Arduino via Bluetooth.